colts70/DFH-Consequence-and-Compliance-Policy/README.md

 Deterministic first-hop requires collision avoidance.
 Ignoring existing web conventions introduces ambiguity and breaks resolution.

+DFH does not ban other TLDs

+DFH does not block innovation

+DFH does not mandate .com

+It simply reflects this rule:

+The semantic root should live on the same domain that already represents the entity to the world.

 3.4 Fragmenting the Pillars (Governance Rule)

 The DFH ecosystem relies on stable, recognizable roots: